6 More Leadership Guidelines for Turbulent Times

 Be a Brand Ambassador

-The temptation during crisis is to tell everyone everything—the good, the bad, the ugly.
-Though transparency and adherence to core values is necessary, especially when leading through turbulence, the organization and its people need leaders who are brand ambassadors.
+The temptation during crisis is to tell everyone everything – the good, the bad, the ugly.
+Though transparency and adherence to core values is necessary, especially when leading through a turbulent time, the organization and its people need leaders who are brand ambassadors.
 As brand ambassadors, you are responsible for representing the organization both internally and externally in a positive manner.
 This does not mean stretching the truth.
 It simply means that you should refrain from making negative statements that might cause further turbulence.
 It also means seeking advice from your marketing and communications group on when and how to interface with the media and providing consistent messages to everyone.

 Assess and Rebuild Trust